AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed a regression which prevented you from modifying the internal name of an external account.
 (NEO-27323)
 * Fixing a regression during postupgrade causing an incorrect start of nlserver (error logs).
 * The update management for shared memory has been improved.
 The additional steps required in 20.2 are not needed anymore.
-* Adobe Campaign Classic now supports SQL Server 2019 (Core DB & FDA).
+* Adobe Campaign Classic now supports SQL Server 2019 (core database and FDA).

 ## ![](assets/do-not-localize/orange_2.png) Release 20.2.2 - Build 9180 {#release-20-2-2-build-9180}